finli/RNA_mutations/Movie script.md

 [Opening Scene: Soft background music with visuals of a DNA helix transitioning to illustrations of RNA strands and genetic sequences]
-Unlocking the power of non-coding RNA for next generation cancer treatment
+An average of x people are diagnosed with cancer every second.

 We are team 3D banana.
 Ryan Quan, Andrianic Durgardian, Zoe Hu, Nasibeh Muhammadi, and Camille Porter.

+Unlocking the power of non-coding RNA for next generation cancer treatment

 Narrator (Calm, Engaging tone):